 So, what about the motorhome diesel, what will residual values really be in five years time?
 The high levels of consumer debt, coupled with the UK’s terms of exit from the EU in 2019.
 Thus, this must raise the risks for the economy and ultimately the motorhome and leisure industry.
 Although optimism for leaving the European Union is high, it is unlikely any real benefits will flow immediately.
 In fact, many would question if at all there will be any benefits.
 So, will those higher household bills cause financial problems?
 Consider this, we cannot all live in £1M houses and pay even higher rents.
 Unemployment may increase and wages may well remain fixed then what?
 What if interest rates rise earlier?

 What Chances of Living the Dream?

 Well if we take the whole picture and look at UK motorhome holidays, then we have a chance of growth.
-Motorhome hire is set to grow, so that first motorhome holiday, may be cheaper that you think!
+Motorhome hire is set to grow, so that first motorhome holiday may be cheaper than you think!
 Better ways to buy a motorhome would have an impact.
-Setting up a way to reduce the VAT on an English built and supplied motorhomes, would drive sales up.
+Setting up a way to reduce the VAT on English built and supplied motorhomes would drive sales up.
 If Napoleon or Nelson were still around would they have all the answers?
 On a campsite what would Napoleon or Nelson make of it all?
-Would Napoleon have a French made motorhome and Nelson a UK made one?
-The conversations from within those motorhomes, would have been amusing.
+Would Napoleon have a French-made motorhome and Nelson the UK made one?
+The conversations from within those motorhomes would have been amusing.
 “Not tonight Josephine”, “thank God I have done my duty”!